 Series

 This channel is impacted when macroeconomic shifts hit the economy, as that is when spending on entertainment generally drops.
-On a more controllable front, if rules or operation of a series become boring or confusing, fans have a hard time sticking with it.
+On a more controllable front, if the rules or operation of a series become boring or confusing, fans have a hard time sticking with it.
 That leads back up to the teams and fans, highlighting the inter-connected nature of the different channels.

 Delivering Sustainable Value

 When all four channels are value-healthy, the motorsports sponsorship strategy in sports business can provide exceptional ROI.
 Each channel relies on the other to remain stable.
 When one channel experiences pressure, the system will begin to put pressure on program sustainability.
-This is a key reason why SD recommends brands to spend $2 on brand activation for every $1 spent on any property so you can be more responsive to shifts in external pressure that are outside of your control.